As of this writing (6/14/2019), Design Automation for Revit is in public beta.

-As of this writing (6/20/2018), Design Automation for Revit (DA4R) is in private beta.
-It’s not publicly available.
-But we receive inquiries quite frequently.
-So I’m putting together a list of available materials to learn about DA4R.
+Long awaited Design Automation for Revit has been available as public beta since January 28, 2019.
+I’m putting together a list of available materials to learn about Design Automation for Revit (DA4R for short) here for easy access.
 I intend to update this page as more information become available.